 The Liverpool CAMHS Partnership has adapted as coronavirus impacts our everyday lives.
-Our partners are working hard to ensure children, young people and families get the support they need during this time.
+As well as CAMHS ADHD Foundation, our partners are working hard to ensure children, young people and families get the support they need during this time.

 If you are a child or young person in crisis, you can call the crisis care line 24 hours a day, seven days a week on 0151 293 3577 but you should only present to Accident Emergency Department if you need medical treatment or are struggling to keep yourself safe in the immediate moment.